apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 S3 Repository to use the feature.
 Clients reading the data may work directly with the S3A data, in which case the normal S3 consistency guarantees apply.

+## Moving off S3Guard

+How to move off S3Guard, given it is no longer needed.

+1. Unset the option `fs.s3a.metadatastore.impl` globally/for all buckets for which it was selected.
+1. If the option `org.apache.hadoop.fs.s3a.s3guard.disabled.warn.level` has been changed from the default (`SILENT`), change it back.
+You no longer need to be warned that S3Guard is disabled.
+1. Restart all applications.

+Once you are confident that all applications have been restarted, _Delete the DynamoDB table_.
+This is to avoid paying for a database you no longer need.
+This is best done from the AWS GUI.

 ## Setting up S3Guard